lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-01-Slack-copycat/README.md

+Congratulations on reaching the optional challenges!
+Today you can choose between two path, if you like to keep on building challenging interfaces, the Slack Copycat is the perfect place.
+If you'd prefer to learn more about inclusivity in web interfaces, you can jump to the Accessibility challenge.

 ## Background & Objectives

 Build a [copycat of Slack](https://lewagon.github.io/bootstrap-challenges/12-Slack/) using the techniques you have learned in this morning's lecture, and previous lectures.